Effect of polarisation on two-photon resonance in a large Zeeman manifold: Experiment on D line of Rb

-The experimental observations for a magnetic field of 45 G are shown in Fig.\ref{fig10}.
+As discussed earlier, altogether, 10 $\Lambda$ systems are responsible for these three transmission peaks.
+By tuning the ellipticity to + 30$^0$ ($\epsilon=\frac{\pi}{6}$), one of the peaks ($+2\Delta_g$) converts to absorption (curve-II).
+By further changing the ellipticity to + 45$^0$ (($\epsilon=\frac{\pi}{4}$)), only two transmission peaks are observed (curve-I).
+For - 30$^0$ ($\epsilon=-\frac{\pi}{6}$), the observation is similar to what is observed for + 30$^0$.
+However, the position of the absorption peak is observed on the red detuned part of the spectrum (curve-IV).
+Observations similar to + 45$^0$ are made when the ellipticity is tuned to - 45$^0$ (curve-V).
+In this case too, the only difference is in the position of the two peaks.
+For ellipticity higher than 45$^0$, the features repeated themselves, maintaining the symmetry we had observed for positive and negative values of ellipticity.
+The results are in complete agreement with the numerical results of the 13-level system.
+Hence, we find that the anisotropy created in the population distribution as the system transitions from alignment to orientation leads to optical anisotropy, resulting in absorption of the probe beam at two-photon resonance.
+These results also indicate that, at this value of magnetic field, the effect of the Zeeman sublevels of $\ket{F'=1}$ is negligible for the $D_2$ line.\\ The experimental observations for a magnetic field of 45 G are shown in Fig.\ref{fig10}.
 The reason for increasing the magnetic field was to create a situation where the effects of other hyperfine levels became more prominent.
 For $\epsilon$=0, three transmission peaks are observed similar to what is observed for low magnetic field (curve-I).
 However, the amplitudes of these three peaks are different.
 For ellipticity equal to + 30$^0$, an absorption peak on the blue detuned part and two transmission peaks are observed, as shown in curve-II of Fig.\ref{fig10}.
 Two transmission peaks are visible for both the case of circularly polarised light fields, i.e., for + 45$^0$ and -45$^0$ as shown in Fig.\ref{fig10} (curve-I and V respectively).
 The main difference in the observations for this case as compared to the low magnetic field is the absence of symmetry with respect to the sign of ellipticity.
 The results produced here for B=45 G are in agreement with the 16-level model system.
-Hence, we conclude that for our model system of D$_2$ line of $^{87}$ Rb at higher magnetic field, nearby Zeeman states of $F'=1$ actively participate in two-photon processes. \\
+Hence, we conclude that for our model system of D$_2$ line of $^{87}$ Rb at higher magnetic field, nearby Zeeman states of $F'=1$ actively participate in two-photon processes.\\